Why Succession Isn't the Only Path to a Successful Family Business

 But not all businesses are the same, and not all families are the same.
 While one family-run company might stay in a family for generations, another might change hands after the kids have kids of their own.
 Does that mean the second business failed?
 That all the hard work the owner put into the company was for nothing?

-If the business owner's only definition of success was succession, then yes, he or she missed the mark.
+If the business owner's only definition of success was transitioning the business to the kids, then yes, he or she missed the mark.
 But if their vision was to transform their passion into a profitable business, not necessarily.
 Just because the business was sold doesn't mean it wasn't successful.
 Now, the owner might be able to retire and spend more time with their family, feeling confident that their business is in good hands.
 That seems like a pretty successful life to me.

 Here are a few other examples of what success could look like in a family business: